machine-learning-apps/gpr-docker-publish/README.md

 - `Image_Name` is provided by the user as an input.
 - `IMAGE_TAG` is either the first 12 characters of the GitHub commit SHA or the value of INPUT_IMAGE_TAG env variable

+Additionally it will use Git Tags pointing to the HEAD commit to create docker tags accordingly.
+E.g. Git Tag v1.1 will result in an additional docker tag v1.1.

 ## Usage